wwenrr/grow-a-garden-notifier/readme.md

 # Grow A Garden Notifier

 A notification application for the Grow A Garden game, helping players track and receive notifications about in-game products.
+The app provides real-time updates about shop items, event store items, and weather conditions.

 ## Links